-If it's a $21 Bill Clinton Halloween mask you need or a game of Chutes and Ladders, the readers' choice for the place to go is Palo Alto Sport Shop and Toy World.
-This 66-year-old Palo Alto establishment offers everything from rubber rats for 59 cents to $8.49 Magic 8 Balls to a pair of Rollerblades.
+If it's a Bill Clinton Halloween mask you need or a game of Chutes and Ladders, the readers' choice for the place to go is Palo Alto Sport Shop and Toy World.
+This 67-year-old Palo Alto establishment offers everything from rubber rats to Magic 8 Balls to a pair of Rollerblades.
 Remember Twister?
-You can still find the game here for $16.99.
-Sport and Toy received a whopping 84 votes this year.
-Coming in second this year was Toys R Us in Redwood City, with 28 votes.
-Imaginarium, located in the Stanford Shopping Center, came in third.
+You can still find the game here.
+In this year's voting, Sport and Toy trounced its nearest rival, Toys R Us in Redwood City.

 Palo Alto Sport Shop and Toy World, 526 Waverley St., Palo Alto, 328-8555

 Weekly readers once again have given the Best Travel Agency honors to Bungey Travel Inc., a downtown institution since 1931.
 Bungey specializes in the higher-end of the travel market.
 It's not the place to go if you want to book a European vacation on $4 a day.
 Instead, the company gears itself these days to cruises, customized travel and, increasingly, action-adventure packages, such as camel trekking in Morocco.
 In this year's voting, there was a three-way tie for second place between Council Travel, Dale Johnson Travel and Peninsula Travel.

 Bungey Travel Inc., 116 University Ave., Palo Alto, 325-5686